kunalprakash/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 6: January 13, 2018

+**Today's Progress:** The page is getting built.
+I should have it ready by tomorrow.

+**Thoughts:** Realised how easy it is to forget by skipping one day.
+Had to search even the basic HTML syntax.

 ### Day 5: January 12, 2018

 **Today's Progress:** No work today.
 Bad day.